-The expression can be a simple data element or break value reference, or can be a more complex expression, as long as it fits in 60 characters.
+The expression can be a simple data element or break value reference, or can be a more complex expression.
+Use F2-list fields or F3-expand window to help create expressions.
 Some examples might be:

 @BREAK1, which prints the value of the first break point level.